AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Aggregates and Initialization
 -----------------------------

-In the context of an initialization, aggregates, we're going first to create a temporary object for the aggregate, and then use copy constructor to pass its value to the final object:
+In the context of an initialization by aggregates, we first create a temporary object for the aggregate, and then use copy constructor to pass its value to the final object: